karinlag/BIOS9000/README.md

 * Break
 * Lecture: Comparing to a reference
 * Class activity: comparing assemblies - velvet and SPAdes
-* Group activity: comparing assemblies with quast
+* Group activity: comparing spades, flye, unicycler assemblies with quast
+* Class activity: error correcting with pilon, and comparing with quast